Guest Post – About the Author:

 12. Take Part in Canada’s Best Music Festival in Montreal

-What started as a small festival to celebrate art and music has turned into one of North America’s best music festival.
+What started as a small festival to celebrate art and music has turned into one of North America’s best music festivals.

 Each August, thousands of visitors and locals come to Montreal to take part in this 3-day music festival in Montreal’s Park Jean-Drapeau.
-This eclectic music and arts festivals features major headliners and continues to grow year after year.
+This eclectic music and art festival features major headliners and continues to grow year after year.

 13. Get Wet at the Bay of Fundy

 Canada’s Bay of Fundy has the highest tides in the world, and the country offers a few different ways to experience it.

 At Hopewell Cape, New Brunswick, the tide rises and falls 40 feet or so, twice daily.
 When the water recedes, you can walk around on the ocean floor and see the unique rock formations up close.
 During high tide, you can kayak around Hopewell Rocks.

 In Nova Scotia, the province next-door, you can opt to go Tidal Bore rafting.
 This is one of the most unique rafting experiences in the world!
 Twice a day when the tide changes, the tidal bore temporarily reverses the flow of the river, creating incredible high-speed rapids.
 Just be prepared to get wet on this adventure!

 14. Bike Across PEI

 PEI is Canada’s smallest province, and because it is relatively flat a great way to see the entire province is to bike across it.
 While cycling you will pass through a myriad of colors, from bright green pastures to red towering cliffs with the Atlantic blue ocean below.